AIHAILab/yijian-zhi-chatbot/README.md

     cd ./yijian-zhi-chatbot/
     ```

-2.  **Install uv(if not already installed):**
-    This project uses [uv](https://github.com/astral-sh/uv) to manage the virtual environment and dependencies.
-If you don't have uv installed, follow the [official installation guide](https://docs.astral.sh/uv/getting-started/installation/).

-3.  **Configure Environment Variables:**
+2.  **Configure Environment Variables:**
     Copy the example environment file:
     ```bash
     cp .env.example .env
     ```
-    Then, open the `.env` file in the `backend` directory with a text editor and fill in the required configuration values (e.g., OPENAI API key, LangSmith API key, etc.).
+    Then, open the `.env` file with a text editor and fill in the required configuration values (e.g., OPENAI API key, LangSmith API key, etc.).

-3.  **Start the Application:**
+3.  **Run the application:**

-    In the `backend` directory, run:
+    You can choose one of the following methods to run the application.

+    ### Option 1: Docker (Recommended)

+    This is the recommended way to run the application.

+    **Build and Run with Docker Compose:**
     ```bash
+    docker-compose up --build
+    ```
+    The app will start and run at http://localhost:8000

+    ### Option 2: Manual Setup (without Docker)

+    **1. Install uv(if not already installed):**
+    This project uses [uv](https://github.com/astral-sh/uv) to manage the virtual environment and dependencies.
+If you don't have uv installed, follow the [official installation guide](https://docs.astral.sh/uv/getting-started/installation/).

+    **2. Start the Application:**
+    Run:
+    ```bash
     uv run chainlit run app.py --port 8000
     ```
-    The backend will start and run at http://localhost:8000
+    The app will start and run at http://localhost:8000